 I am lucky and grateful to have met many successful people in my life, all from different walks of life.
 Many of them agreed to mentor me from time to time on specific aspects of my life.
 One of the common traits of successful people is their never-ending quest to improve themselves.
 For that purpose, I found that most of them focused on keeping themselves current and updated with the latest from their domains.
 They would have discussions about recent topics and where to find information.

 We used to frequent a restaurant on the second floor.
 The exciting thing was that you had to go through a bookstore on the first floor to access the staircase to the floor above.
-Usually, that meant we would spend some time looking at books and seeing what was new on the shelves.
+Usually, that meant we would look at books and see what was new on the shelves.
 It was a small thing one wouldn’t notice, but putting yourself in such situations plays a vital role in developing a reading habit.

 Diversify What You Read